IT firm at centre of global hack says fewer than 18,000 customers compromised

 “If it is cyber espionage then it one of the most effective cyber espionage campaigns we’ve seen in quite some time,” said John Hultquist, FireEye’s director of intelligence analysis.

-Additional reporting by Christopher Bing in WASHINGTON and Joseph Menn in SAN FRANCISCO; Editing by
+Reporting by Jack Stubbs and Raphael Satter; Additional reporting by Christopher Bing in WASHINGTON and Joseph Menn in SAN FRANCISCO; Editing by Lisa Shumaker

 Our Standards: The Thomson Reuters Trust Principles.